Jury decides to strip Mongols biker gang of trademark logo

 SANTA ANA, Calif.
-(AP) — Federal prosecutors say a California jury has decided the Mongols motorcycle gang should be stripped of its trademarked logo.
+(AP) — A California jury decided Friday that the Mongols motorcycle gang should be stripped of its trademarked logo in a first-of-its-kind verdict, federal prosecutors said.

-Jurors in U.S. District Court in Santa Ana on Friday found that the government could seize control of the group’s trademark.
+The jury in U.S. District Court in Santa Ana jury previously found Mongol Nation, the entity that owns the image of a Mongol warrior on a chopper, guilty of racketeering and conspiracy.

-The jury previously found the Mongol Nation, the entity that owns the image of a Mongol warrior on a chopper, guilty of racketeering and conspiracy.
+The verdict caps an unusual decade-long quest by prosecutors to dismantle the gang responsible for drug dealing and murder by seizing control of the trademark they said was core to the gang’s identity.

-Prosecutors argued the Los Angeles-area based group is a criminal enterprise responsible for drug dealing and murder and the logo was at the core of the gang’s identity.
+Gang members were “empowered by these symbols that they wear like armor,” Assistant U.S. Attorney Steve Welk argued.

 Most Read Nation & World Stories